 Located right on Main Street in the busy hustle and bustle that is all things Main Street.
 The restaurant is a cute little restaurant featuring a limited number of tables.
 They are known for great milkshakes, so feel free to indulge.
 The food choices are great feel-good food choices like baked brisket mac and cheese, a juicy Angus Burger, home-style meatloaf, and smoked pork chops.
 You have a great view of all things Main Street when dining here.

 #7 – Diamond Horseshoe – View Menu

-Another cute little restaurant located in Liberty Square featuring all things Barbeque.
-They have brisket, pulled pork, mac and cheese and smoked stuff peppers.
-Since we’re from Texas, of course this is an all-time favorite.
+Another cute little restaurant located in Liberty Square features all things Barbeque.
+They have brisket, pulled pork, mac and cheese, and smoked stuff peppers.
+Since we’re from Texas, of course, this is an all-time favorite.